Welcome to the Music Department: Curriculum Information 2018 - 2019

 Area of Study 4: Fusions

 Composition (30%) Students start work on their ‘free’ composition in the Autumn Term of Year 10, ready for final submission in the Summer Term.
 The completed composition must be recorded and submitted with a score or commentary.
-Students may develop ideas for this composition outside of controlled conditions as part of their research time, but a minimum of 5 hours work must be completed controlled conditions in the classroom.
+Students may develop ideas for this composition outside of controlled conditions as part of their research time, but a minimum of 5 hours work must be completed under controlled conditions in the classroom.
 In the Autumn Term of Year 11 students start work on their ‘commissioned’ composition in response to a brief set by the examination board.
 This is submitted at the end of the Spring Term.
 The combined time for both compositions is a minimum of 4 minutes.

 Students submit one solo and one ensemble performance.
 The combined time for the 2 performances must be a minimum of 3 minutes.
 Opportunities for performance are given in each Area of Study and whole class performance of set works is completed where possible.
 To encourage solo performance confidence students complete two assessed performances in class time.
 Assemblies, concerts and extra-curricular activities provide further opportunities for both solo and ensemble performing.

-A GCSE Music support class runs after school each week to help pupils work on any aspects of coursework or class work.
+A GCSE Music support class runs after school each week to help students work on any aspects of coursework or class work.
 Students are encouraged to attend this on a regular basis in order to monitor progress and support home study.

 Appraising (40%) The listening examination, taken at the end of the course asks questions based on the 8 set works studied throughout the GCSE.
 In addition to this they must answer questions relating to an unfamiliar piece and complete an essay style question where they compare and contrast 2 pieces before drawing conclusions.
 Theory skills are continually developed throughout Year 10 and 11 with an emphasis on keys, chords and cadences, melody dictation and score reading.
 The 8 set works are completed in class by the end of the Autumn Term in Year 11 to allow plenty of time for revision.
 Students sit a Practise Paper during the Year 10 exam week and a Mock Exam in the Spring Term of Year 11.